Women in the Haitian Revolution: Intersectionality

 Black women in Haiti were in the most unique position because of the intersection of both their race and their gender.
-As they were oppressed for being black and being female, they had different abilities and motives for fighting in the Haitian Revolution.
+The bodily exploitation, forced reproduction, and gendered oppression under slavery and a patriarchal society informed enslaved women's motivations for eventually joining the fight in the Haitian Revolution.
 Because of this intersection Black women in Haiti bore the full brunt of Haitian violence and oppression during the revolution.
 Black women's bodies before, during, and after the revolution were being controlled, and so the burden of motherhood was put upon these slave women, whether it be motherhood forced upon them or motherhood forcibly taken from them.
+Prior to the revolution, the labor demands on enslaved women's bodies were extreme.
+Plantation owners hoped their female slaved would get pregnant, usually with the hopes of expanding their workforce through the means of reproduction, but the physical conditions of the manual labor enslaved women were forced to perform put them under so much stress that the birth rate in plantations remained low.
 This contributed to an act of resistance unique to black slave women, the resistance of performing abortions to reclaim their fertility and the autonomy of their bodies.
+Another form of resistance enslaved women of color employed was the act of marronnage, or escaping to self-liberated communities.
+Marronnage has been a form of resistance against slavery since Africans arrived on the island of Haiti.
+Women that fled, free from the harsh conditions of plantation life, were recorded to having a higher birth rate than enslaved women.
+This suggests that maroon women had more control over their autonomy and reproductive lives.
+These self-liberated communities, and the networks that were formed within them, laid the groundwork for the Haitian Revolution's early stages.